KosmX/jneedle/README.md

 java -jar jneedle-xxx-fat.jar -f <path to jar or directory>
 ```

+JNeedle will then check the given file or directory for malicious code.
+It gives a summary of the results at the end.

 _Help, where do I need to put that command?_
 On Windows, open the file explorer, navigate to the folder where you downloaded the jar file.
 Hold `Shift` and right click on empty space.
 Select `Open PowerShell window here` and type the command above.

 For more CLI arguments, type the command without `-f`: